assetswap/doc-meme/analytics/token-scoring.md

 ## Other Important Scores

 ### Liquidity Score
-Can you buy/sell without issues?
-* Pool size vs market cap
-* Available trading pairs
-* Slippage estimates
+Measures whether you can buy and sell the token without significant price impact.
+The score evaluates the pool size relative to market cap, checks available trading pairs, and estimates potential slippage for typical trade sizes.

 ### Momentum Score
-Is it trending?
-* Price movement (1h, 24h, 7d)
-* Volume trends
-* Social sentiment
+Tracks whether the token is gaining or losing traction.
+The system analyzes price movements across multiple timeframes (1 hour, 24 hours, 7 days), monitors volume trends to spot increasing interest, and gauges social sentiment from community discussions.

 ### Community Score
-How strong is the community?
-* Social media activity
-* Holder growth rate
-* Engagement metrics
+Evaluates the strength and engagement of the token's community.
+This includes monitoring social media activity levels, tracking holder growth rates over time, and measuring engagement metrics like comments, shares, and active discussions.

 ### Security Score
-Is it safe?
-* Contract verification
-* Audit status
-* Known risks
-* Team reputation
+Assesses the safety and trustworthiness of the token.
+The evaluation covers contract verification status, whether the token has been audited, any known security risks or vulnerabilities, and the reputation of the team behind the project.

 ## Reading the Scores